 As you can see, medical malpractice can take many forms.
 The commonality among all nursing-home neglect claims is there must be a violation of the standard of care by the healthcare provider or caregiver, which, in turn, causes serious harm to the resident.
 This is important because when a caregiver is negligent but does not cause demonstrable harm to the resident, Indiana law pertaining to medical malpractice does not allow a resident to recover damages.
-It is impossible to list all forms of nursing-home neglect.
+It is impossible to list all forms of nursing home neglect.
 However, the medical negligence described above is an example of malpractice that might lead to a lawsuit.

-If you suspect that your injury or the injury of a loved one is due to nursing-home neglect, consider consulting with attorneys who specialize in nursing-home abuse cases.
+If you suspect that your injury or the injury of a loved one is due to nursing home neglect, consider consulting with attorneys who specialize in nursing home abuse cases.
 Pursuing a claim can be a complex and involved process.
-The attorneys of Langer and Langer have handled all kinds of medical-malpractice cases for residents throughout Indiana.
+The attorneys of Langer & Langer have handled all kinds of medical malpractice cases for residents throughout Indiana.